Skip to main content

 List layout

-In list layout, your default organizational view is none - meaning your tasks will just show up as one long list.
+In the list layout, your default organizational view is none - meaning your tasks will just show up as one long list.

 To adjust the grouping, go to the top right corner of your screen and click on the dropdown menu, then click on "group by".

-adjusting the grouping
+adjusting the grouping of a list

 You are not limited to just status or priority.
 You can group by any visible property, such as: